harish-shivaram/shilly-jekyll/_art/monet.md

     height: 1553
 ---

-It was from one of Claude Monet’s paintings - Impression , Sunrise - that the Impressionist group, of which he was the leader, acquired its name.
+It was from one of Claude Monet’s paintings &mdash; Impression , Sunrise &mdash; that the Impressionist group, of which he was the leader, acquired its name.

 He was born in Paris, but spent most of his working life on the Normandy coast or in the French countryside, and he passionately loved the sea and the open